Hinduism: Modern India and the world

+The scope of Hinduism is increasing in the other parts of the world, due to cultural influences such as yoga, organisations such as the Hare Krishna movement and ISKCON, as well as the migration of Indian Hindus.

 Main traditions

 Denominations

 A Ganesha-centric Panchayatana ("five deities", from the Smarta tradition): Ganesha (centre) with Shiva (top left), Parvati (top right), Vishnu (bottom left) and Surya (bottom right).
 All these deities also have separate sects dedicated to them.

 Hinduism has no central doctrinal authority and many practising Hindus do not claim to belong to any particular denomination or tradition.
 Four major denominations are, however, used in scholarly studies: Shaivism, Shaktism, Smartism, and Vaishnavism.
 These denominations differ primarily in the central deity worshipped, the traditions and the soteriological outlook.
 The denominations of Hinduism, states Lipner, are unlike those found in major religions of the world, because Hindu denominations are fuzzy with individuals practising more than one, and he suggests the term "Hindu polycentrism".

 There are no census data available on demographic history or trends for the traditions within Hinduism.
 Estimates vary on the relative number of adherents in the different traditions of Hinduism.
 According to a 2020 estimate by The World Religion Database (WRD), hosted at Boston University's Institute on Culture, Religion and World Affairs (CURA), the Vaishnavism tradition is the largest group with about 399 million Hindus, followed by Shaivism with 385 million Hindus, Shaktism with 305 million Hindus and other traditions including Neo-Hinduism and Reform Hinduism with 25 million Hindus.
 In contrast, according to Jones and Ryan, Shaivism is the largest tradition of Hinduism.
 (Note: According to Jones & Ryan 2007, "The followers of Vaishnavism are many fewer than those of Shaivism, numbering perhaps 200 million.")